walterchangsmoothstack/readme_repo/TERRAFORM.md

 ## Load Balancer Module
 - Create a load balancer, target groups, and listener rules.
 - Create a new security group for the load balancer that accepts outside traffic.
-(Unsure whether port 80 or all TCP is more appropriate)
 - Create an ```aws_alb_listener``` resource, and a target group for each task defintion.
 - Create an ```aws_alb_listener```.
 This will route default traffic on port 80 to the target group referenced.
 Subsequent target groups will be attached to the listener using ```aws_lb_listener_rule``` resources.